 The Fourth Committee of the General Assembly of the United Nations is the Special Political and Decolonization Committee, otherwise known as SPECPOL.
-Established in 1993, SPECPOL is the combination of the Decolonization Committee (formerly the Fourth Committee) and the Special Political Committee.
-These committees were merged in 1990 when the United Nations established 1990-2000 as the ‘International Decade for the Eradication of Colonialism.’
+Established in 1993, SPECPOL is a combination of the Decolonization Committee (formerly the Fourth Committee) and the Special Political Committee.
+These committees were merged in 1990 when the United Nations established 1990-2000 as the “International Decade for the Eradication of Colonialism.”
 This was particularly important considering at the time of the creation of the United Nations, 750 million people lived in colonized territory.
 Over 80 former colonies have become independent since 1945.
-Today, in part due to the work of the Fourth Committee, this number has drastically decreased to approximately two million people living in colonized territory, which SPECPOL is still determined to address.
+Today, in part due to the work of the Fourth Committee, this number has drastically decreased to approximately two million people living in colonized territory, which SPECPOL remains determined to address.

 Sub-Saharan Africa, especially the Sahel, has become a hotspot for global terrorism.
 Poor economic conditions have made it easy for terrorist groups to recruit in the area.
 Without clear futures and safe employment, many young men feel despair and fall victim to propaganda.
 The deadly result is that terrorism-related deaths have grown by more than 1,000 percent since 2007.
 Furthermore, nearly half of all terrorism deaths globally in 2021 occurred in Sub-Saharan Africa.
 Islamic extremist groups like Boko Haram, al-Shabaab, and Jama’at Nasr al’Islam are among the most widely-known groups, but there are dozens of active groups.
 These attacks have led to widespread political instability.
 Mali’s government has repeatedly collapsed because of how it has handled terrorism.
 The situation remains precarious, so the General Assembly must act now to bring stability to the region.
 Only with focused action can the UN avoid further avoidable death and destruction.